-- 2012, PhD, Civil and Environmental Engineering, Massachusetts Institute of Technology
+- 2012, Doctoral Degree, Civil Engineering, Massachusetts Institute of Technology

 - 2007, Bachelor's Degree, Mechanical Engineering, University of Cambridge

 - 2007, Master's Degree, Mechanical Engineering, Cambridge University

 Dr. Mitul Luhar joined the Department of Aerospace and Mechanical Engineering at USC as Assistant Professor in January 2015.
 He was appointed the inaugural holder of the Henry Salvatori Early Career Chair in 2020 and promoted to Associate Professor in 2021.
 Prior to joining USC, Mitul was a Postdoctoral Scholar in the Graduate Aerospace Laboratories at Caltech.
 He received his Ph.D. in Civil and Environmental Engineering from MIT in 2012.
 As a graduate student, Mitul was awarded the Presidential Fellowship as well as the Martin Family Society Fellowship for Sustainability.
 Prior to joining MIT, Mitul attended the University of Cambridge, where he earned B.A. and M.Eng. degrees in Engineering from the University of Cambridge in 2007.

 Dr. Luhar's research can be classified into two major themes: